sbencoding/syscall-sandboxing-research/README.md

 * Trace child processes of the traced parent process
 * Aggregate syscall statistics for a single run of the program
 * Trace all threads to the traced parent process
+* Killing tracer at any point kills all children and still collect and print all stats

 ## Missing features
-* Killing tracer at any point should kill all children and still collect and print all stats
 * Aggregate syscall statistics for multiple runs of the program
 * Devise a way to generate inputs / interact with the traced program
     - this can be just a framework for now which delegates the actual input generation/interaction to another process